GillesSchippers/local-gpss/README.md

 ### Server

-- [ ] Make the server more optimized for public use
+- [x] Make the server more optimized for public use
 - [ ] Add a way to administer the server/database
 - [ ] Provide better search and filtering options
+- [ ] Update documentation
 - [ ] Create and use shared code (Client <-> Server)

 ### Client